By Dan Holmes September 1, 2012

 That’s something Davey Johnson seems to do out of habit.

-Tagged with: 2012, Baltimore Orioles, Baseball Hall of Fame, Davey Johnson, Hall of Fame, New York Mets, Washington Nationals
+Tags: 2012, Baltimore Orioles, Baseball Hall of Fame, Davey Johnson, Hall of Fame, New York Mets, Washington Nationals